GCSE: Within the UK

-England, Wales & Northern Ireland
+England, Wales and Northern Ireland

 GCSEs in England, Wales, and Northern Ireland are part of the Regulated Qualifications Framework.
 A GCSE at grades G, F, E, D, 1, 2, or 3 is a Level 1 qualification.
 A GCSE at C, B, A, A*, 4, 5, 6, 7, 8, or 9 is a Level 2 qualification.
 Qualifications are not awarded to grades U, X or Q. Level 2 qualifications are much more sought-after, and generally form minimum requirements for jobs and further study expectations.

 The BTEC is another Level 1/2 qualification available in the same territories as the GCSE, and is graded at 5 levels.
 At Level 2, comparable to A*, A, B, and C respectively are the Distinction*, Distinction, Merit, and Pass.
 A BTEC at Level 1 is simply marked as "Level 1", with no subdivision.
 Below that level, a U is awarded, as in GCSEs.
 Other qualifications at this level include Cambridge Nationals, Key Skills, and Functional Skills.

 Some schools in the UK choose to enter their students for IGCSE examinations.